azhar0506/levelup/docker/docker_image_essentials.md

 # Docker Image Essentials

+### Contents
+- What is Docker image
+- Pulling images from Docker Hub
+- Running Containers from Images
+  - Exampleof running a command on the container
+- Listing and removing images
+- Troubleshoot errors when removing containers
+- Searching for an Image
+- Saving & Loading images
+- Basic Image tagging

+---

 ## What is Docker Images?

 - A Docker image is a lightweight, standalone package that contains everything needed to run a piece of software